Top things to do in New Orleans

 • Pub crawl tours: Daily at two time slots–5:30pm and 8:15pm.

-• Cemetery bus tours: Daily at two time slots: 7pm and 9:30pm.
+• Cemetery bus tours: Daily at two time slots; 7pm and 9:30pm.

 Eggs Hussarde being served

-Budget for two: $90–$120
+Must-try dish: Eggs Hussarde.
+Budget for two: $90–$120.

-Must-try dish: Turtle Soup + Paneed Veal
+Must-try dishes: Turtle Soup + Paneed Veal.
+Budget for two: $80–$100.

-Must-try dish: Warm Muffuletta and Pimm's Cup
+Must-try dish: Warm Muffuletta and Pimm's Cup.
+Budget for two: $40–$60.

 Guests enjoying a luxurious hotel stay with a stunning city view from the balcony

 • Hotel Monteleone: This historic hotel, known for its Carousel Bar & Lounge, offers luxury accommodations in the heart of the French Quarter.
+(Find on Maps)

 • Royal Sonesta New Orleans: Located on Bourbon Street, this AAA Four-Diamond hotel features elegant rooms, a lush courtyard with a heated pool, and classic wrought-iron balconies.
+(Find on Maps)

 • Bourbon Orleans Hotel: Offering a mix of historic charm and modern amenities, it is situated near Jackson Square and is reputed to be one of the most haunted hotels in the city.
+(Find on Maps)

 • Hotel le Marais: This chic boutique hotel is half a block from Bourbon Street.
 It provides a tranquil retreat with modern comforts and a convenient location.
+(Find on Maps)

 • Dauphine Orleans Hotel: This hotel offers a serene atmosphere with a beautiful courtyard and is just steps away from the lively Bourbon Street.
+(Find on Maps)

 Guided tour group exploring a haunted pub in New Orleans at night.

-• Halloween is one of the busiest seasons in the city—book at least one month in advance.
+• Halloween is one of the busiest seasons in the city; book at least one month in advance.

 • You can BYOB on the Haunted Ghost, Voodoo & Vampire City Tour